Become a Zoollower, now with 3x2 for the first members. Find out here!

 DID YOU KNOW ...

-The survival of the panda bear is still compromised: there are only between 1,000 and 2,000 animals left in their natural habitat, in the provinces of Gansu, Shaanxi and Sichuan (China).
+The survival of the panda bear is still compromised.
+The last census published by the Chinese government in 2015, indicates a total of 1864 individuals in the provinces of Gansu, Shaanxi and Sichuan (China).

 Charlas en Zoo